Pilot Announced Unspecified “Engine Problems” Over The Radio

-On September 21, 2020, about 1437 eastern daylight time, a Vans RV8, N800PB, was substantially damaged when it was involved in an accident near Hilliard, Florida.
-The pilot was fatally injured.
-The airplane was operated as a Title 14 Code of Federal Regulations Part 91 personal flight.
+On June 12, 2020, at 1950 eastern daylight time, an experimental amateur-built Vans RV8, N553KM, was substantially damaged when it was involved in an accident at Henry County Airport (HMP), Hampton, Georgia.
+The airline transport pilot was seriously injured.
+The flight was conducted under the provisions of Title 14 Code of Federal Regulations Part 91.